 Horses – Vogrie is adjacent to a riding stables and you may encounter horses on any course.
 Please give way to horses especially on the Blue and Brown courses.

 The area is well used by dog walkers so dogs are welcome to come with orienteers.

-Toilets are available at next to the car park and adjacent to the start and finish.
+Toilets are available at next to the car park.
+We have learnt that the Gents’ toilets adjacent to the start and finish are out of order.

 The White course is suitable for buggies although it does have some steep sections.

 Note that in the event of wind strength approaching 45 mph the Rangers will close the park.
 If this looks like a possibility, watch for announcements on the website and Twitter.

 There will be a prizegiving as soon as possible.
 Trophies are for eligible winners for the East of Scotland Champions, ie members of the East of Scotland clubs who are running an appropriate course.
 There will also be certificates and/or token prizes for the lesser places, and for winners who are not eligible for trophies.
 The photograph on the certificates was taken a few years ago by Ronnie Leask, late of ESOC.